ironclad logo

 Termination

 The termination of most independent contractor agreements will be connected to the completion of deliverables.
-Nevertheless, unforeseen circumstances can lead to a desire to end a project or contractual relationship early.
+But sometimes, things change, and you might want to end a project or contractual relationship early.

 A termination clause should describe the conditions for termination, along with how notice of termination must be given.